home-assistant/home-assistant.io/source/_components/yandex_transport.markdown

 https://yandex.ru/maps/213/moscow/?ll=37.722565%2C55.806662&masstransit%5BstopId%5D=stop__9642962&mode=masstransit&z=16.52
 where stop id is: **9642962**

-if you want to look only specific routes, you can add them in routes section.
+If you want to track only specific routes, you can add them in the routes section.

 ## Configuration